It doesn't just help to have a list of AI courses...it helps to have a list of the right ones.

 In a TED talk from a few years back, AI experts Peter Norvig and Sebastian Thrun talked about their success teaching an online AI course with over 100,000 students.

-It has an estimated timeline of four months, is 100% free, and counts as credit towards their machine learning and data analyst nano degree programs for those who choose to pursue them.
+It has an estimated timeline of four months, is 100% free, and counts as credit towards their machine learning specialization program, which offers a machine learning certification, for those who choose to pursue them.

 BONUS: Intro to AI for Marketers Course

 Intro to AI for Marketers is a free live masterclass offered by Marketing AI Institute.
 While geared towards examples in marketing, it

 In the 30-minute course, Marketing AI Institute founder and CEO Paul Roetzer teaches you exactly how to understand and get started with artificial intelligence.
 During the class, you learn: